Global Master of Science in Finance (MSF) Curriculum

 The emphasis of this course is placed on the analysis, interpretation, and reporting of financial accounting data.
 The use of Bloomberg and other databases will be part of the curriculum.

-Class 2: Communication Skills for Business Professionals (3 credits)
+Course 2: Communication Strategies for Business Professionals (3 credits)

 This course links communication skills required in the field of finance to the research and critical thinking skills necessary for a finance professional’s success.

-Class 3: Theory and Practice of Managerial Finance (Special Topic) (3 credits)
+Course 3: Theory of Financial Management (3 credits)

 An in-depth study of corporate finance theories related to corporate investment policies, capital structure, cash distribution policies and similar topics.
 Practical ramification of the theories is examined.